FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.7-20 Setup servo control mode program

 **Step6**: How to control servo motion through user program?
-Also open the interface of adding extension axis commands , find the parameter configuration bar, take the Location mode as an example, enter the target position and running speed, and click "Add" button; Flip to the bottom of the Add Extension Axis commands screen, click the "Apply" button, and close the Add extension axis commands screen.
+Also open the interface of adding extension axis commands , find the parameter configuration bar, take the Location mode as an example, enter the target position and running speed, and click "Add" button; Flip to the bottom of the Add Extension Axis commands screen, click the "Apply" button.

 .. figure:: robot_peripherals/126.png
    :align: center
-   :width: 3in
+   :width: 6in

 .. centered:: Figure 8.7-21 Add Location mode motion commands